top of page

 He was charming, fun, confident.
 And I was vulnerable, attention-starved, and still figuring out who I was.
 A dangerous mix, in hindsight.
 I’d been through some family hurt and was carrying around wounds that hadn’t healed.
 And when you’re starved for attention, scraps can start to look like a feast.

-I remember once locking myself in a bathroom at a party after seeing one of those messages.
-He stood on the other side of the door, calm, convincing, telling me it didn’t mean what I thought it meant — that it was just friendship, that he loved me differently.
+I remember locking myself in a bathroom at a party after seeing one of those messages.
+He stood on the other side of the door — calm, cool, convincing — telling me it wasn’t what I thought.
+That it was just friendship.
+That he loved me differently.
 I believed him.
 Because I wanted to.
-I needed to.
+Because I needed to.
 And I hated how easily I gave in.
-Even then, the shame crept in.
-I knew I looked foolish.
-I knew my friends were tired of the excuses.
-But I couldn’t admit to myself how far I’d gone, how much I’d already given away.

 And that’s where I have to pause and take some responsibility.